-Jaime Goldfarb, Ph.D
+Jaime Goldfarb, Ph.D.

-President/Territory Manager, Orange County and Riverside
+President/Territory Manager, Orange County, Santa Clara and Northern CA

 I’m exceptionally fortunate; for as long as I can remember I’ve been surrounded by a loving family—complete with animals to complete the picture.
 My life is enveloped by my loving wife, two loving daughters, and two loving dogs — Mia and Lila, and two loving (yes, loving) cats — Milo and Toulouse.